meilisearch/meilisearch-php/README.md

 $index->search('hobbit', ['limit' => 2, 'filters' => 'title = "The Hitchhiker\'s Guide to the Galaxy" OR author = "J. R. R. Tolkien"']);
 ```

-### Replace HTTP client
+## Replace HTTP client

-By default [Guzzle](http://docs.guzzlephp.org/en/6.5/) is used for all HTTP request.
+By default [Guzzle](http://docs.guzzlephp.org/en/6.5/) is used for all HTTP requests.<br>
-But you can replace the used HTTP client with any [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client.
+But you can replace the used HTTP client with any [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client.<br>
 A list with compatible HTTP clients and client adapters can be found at [php-http.org](http://docs.php-http.org/en/latest/clients.html).

-For example if you want to use the [Symfony HttpClient](https://symfony.com/doc/current/components/http_client.html)
+For example, if you want to use the [Symfony HttpClient](https://symfony.com/doc/current/components/http_client.html),
 use the following code:

 ```bash